WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionChecklist.md

 - Explore the communication channels and find out what the peers are tinkering on, learn about the project and who is contributing in what way.
 This will help you to find the interesting challenges you can work on.
 - Follow [@WasabiWallet](https://twitter.com/wasabiwallet) on Twitter and subscribe to the [Wasabi YouTube channel](https://www.youtube.com/channel/UCobsrSexTuVkL39mbrQ35VQ) to stay up-to-date.
+- Wasabi Research Club is a weekly meeting focused mostly on Bitcoin privacy.
+Anyone is welcome to join the discussions, however being familiar with the topic, if there is such, is recommended.
+Discussions might be recorded and published later in Wasabi Wallet Youtube channel.
+You can find all the information, past recordings, slides, links, and much more [here](https://github.com/zkSNACKs/WasabiResearchClub/).

 ## Learn how we work
 - To understand how Wasabi CoinJoins work, read [Zero Link: The Bitcoin Fungibility Framework](https://github.com/nopara73/zerolink) and explore the [Documentation](/using-wasabi/CoinJoin.md).